AyushMaanJain/e-commerce/README.md

 home page layout have completed and responsive as well

-sign_in and sign_up still have to be more responsive for small display devices such as mobile phones

 user account basic layout has completed

 Product page have not started yet

 # Goals to achive
-- [ ] ID page responsive for better View for android
+- [x] ID page responsive for better View for android
 - [ ] complete account page on the basis of its sidenav

 ## preview of web page